-Welcome to Florence Inferno, your one-stop shop for details on events happening in Florence, and the place to find an events guide with information on music, art, cinema, markets, and many other exciting things going on in the city.
-In this post, we provide you with information on events occurring throughout August 2016.
+You have reached Florence Inferno, your website to find the names of events happening in Florence, as well as an events guide with information on music, art, cinema, markets, and many other exciting things going on in the city.
+In this post, we provide you with information on events occurring over the next month, August 2017.

 August 10 is also known as the Night of San Lorenzo, or the Night of the Shooting Stars, when, according to tradition, dreams come true.
 You can make a wish every time you see a falling star!